 Montana requires every employer to provide their employees with workers’ compensation insurance.
 This policy covers the cost of an injured worker's medical treatment.

 The state of Montana imposes stringent workers' compensation rules on employers doing business there.
-Unless otherwise excluded, employers with employees are required to provide insurance.
+Unless otherwise excluded, businesses with employees are required to provide insurance.
 This applies to all full-time, part-time, seasonal, and occasional employees.

 Certain employees are exempt from having workers’ comp insurance, including: